sheilbronn/Manage-Gluon-MQTT/README.md

 Supported functions/return information:

 * Data about software versions and the auto-updater on the node
-* Query and possibly set [UCI](https://openwrt.org/docs/guide-user/base-system/uci) values
+* Query and possibly set [UCI](https://openwrt.org/docs/guide-user/base-system/uci) values (works on any OpenWrt router)
 * Query, stop and start the Freifunk public Wifi interface
-* Temporarely modify the Freifunk SSID (within the limits of the local Freifunk community)
+* Temporarely modify the Freifunk SSID (but within the limits of the local Freifunk community)
-* Query locally connected Freifunk clients (Wifi)
+* Query fingerprints and number of locally connected Freifunk clients (Wifi)
 * Query static and dynamic [Gluon](https://gluon.readthedocs.io/en/latest/) data (returned as [JSON](https://de.wikipedia.org/wiki/JavaScript_Object_Notation)): nodeinfo, neighbours,statistics as well as the output from `gluon-show-site`.
 * Query static and dynamic [OpenWrt](https://openwrt.org) config data
 * Run a simple speed test
 * Reboot the Freifunk node.

-IMPORTANT: The script needs quite some refactoring, the code is provided as is.
-Yes, I know, it's ugly ;)
+IMPORTANT: This script would be benefit from quite some refactoring, the code is provided as is.
+(Yes, I know, large bash scripts get ugly and Lua is preferred.... ;) )

 ### More Details